Highlights of Northern Portugal

 Shorter option: Linear walk | 8 km (4.9 miles)

-Set off from your hotel for a circular walk that takes you through constantly shifting landscapes of vineyards, woodland and fields to the ancient village of São Mamede da Ribatua.
-From here, you can enjoy stunning views of the calm Tua reservoir below, surrounded by rugged mountains.
-After lunch, return to Alijó via a different route.
+From the door, follow a circular route through shifting landscapes of vineyards, woodland and fields to the ancient village of São Mamede da Ribatua.
+From here, enjoy wide views over the calm Tua reservoir ringed by rugged hills.
+After lunch, return to Alijó on a different path.

 Accommodation: 4-star hotel